xfold/NormativeApproachToDiscrimination/README.md

 violations = na.Run()
 pprint.pprint(violations)
 ```
 Note that all values in the csv `'DatasetsClean/adult_quantile/adult_quantile.csv'` will be considered discrete values, so the dataset should be discretised beforehand (we used quantile discretizations in our experiments).
 Also, a configuration file that defines the input, output, protected variables and exceptions is needed to run the analysis `'DatasetsClean/adult_quantile/config_adult_quantile.py'`.
-After calling `Run()`, the system will identify all violatoins of the norms as defined in the configuration file.
+After calling `Run()`, the system will identify all violations of the norms as defined in the configuration file.
 Explanations on how to create a configuration file for a dataset can be found in `config_template.py` file.

 Running the above code returns a long list of violations in a json format, including:
 ```python